timchen863/timchen863.github.io/_projects/Baja/index.md

 ---
 layout: post
 title: Baja Off-Road Illini SAE
-description: As part of the suspension and chassis team, I helped design and test key components for our off-road vehicle.
-I used Ansys and Fusion 360 to run FEA and make sure parts could handle 3G dynamic loads with a safety factor of 1.5.
-I also created CAD models in PTC Creo for parts like tie rods, engine manifold, and shock absorber, and ran thermal analysis on brake rotors to improve durability.
-Working with the fab team, we cut down build time by 20% through better coordination and design for manufacturability.
+description: As part of the suspension and chassis team, I helped design and test critical components for our off-road vehicle.
+I used Ansys and Fusion 360 to perform Finite Element Analysis (FEA), ensuring parts could withstand dynamic off-road conditions.
+I created detailed CAD models in PTC Creo for components such as tie rods, the exhaust manifold, and the shock absorber.

+I also collaborated closely with other subteams to improve part integration and streamline the overall build process.
+This experience strengthened my skills in mechanical design, teamwork, and practical problem-solving in a fast-paced, engineering-driven environment.
 skills:
  - CAD
  - Soldering